ktor-doc-jp/ktor-doc-jp/clients/http-client/testing.md

 actually connecting to the endpoint.
 It allows to set a code block, that can handle the request, and generates a response.

-{% include artifact.html kind="engine" class="io.ktor.client.engine.mock.MockEngine" artifact="io.ktor:ktor-client-mock:$ktor_version" %}
+{% include artifact.html kind="engine" class="io.ktor.client.engine.mock.MockEngine" artifact="io.ktor:ktor-client-mock:$ktor_version" test="true" %}

 ### Usage